GeoMOER/moer-base-python/docs/units/_unit08/unit08-02_Install.md

 ---

 Matplotlib is not included in the standard Python installation, so you need to install it first.
-The most common way is using `pip`.
+The most common way is using `pip` and shel.

 ```bash
 pip install matplotlib